jpaulm/drawfbp/README.md

 #### Latest release is v2.15.8.
 This jar file is now available and can be obtained by looking in Releases.

-The previous release (v2.15.7) will shortly be available on Maven (v2.15.7 seems to have a minor problem drawing arrows, fixed in v2.15.8) - just search for "drawfbp" (without quotes) on https://search.maven.org/ .
+The previous release (v2.15.7) has been promoted to Maven, but seems to have a minor problem drawing arrows, which is fixed in v2.15.8.
+This release will shortly be available on Maven - just search for "drawfbp" (without quotes) on https://search.maven.org/ .

 Description
 -----------